Agency Commissions Dashboard

 Editing a previous allocation

 If you allocated a commission and need to undo it (e.g., supplier corrected an amount), open the payment in Match.
 Already-allocated rows show muted with an Unallocate button.
 Click it → the allocation reverses, the commission moves back to pending, and the payment's unmatched amount goes back up.
 Then re-allocate with the corrected number.
-Won't work if the commission has already been paid out to the agent — reverse the payout first.
+Won't work if the commission has already been paid out to the advisor — reverse the payout first.

 Payouts